TreeMind: Automatically Reproducing Android Bug Reports via LLM-empowered Monte Carlo Tree Search: Motivation

-This limitation underscores the need for a more strategic and adaptive exploration mechanism that can infer and validate the missing user actions not explicitly mentioned in the bug report.
-Rather than gradually broadening the search within the app or relying solely on LLM-generated suggestions, an effective solution should systematically explore the interaction space while progressively exploiting the most promising interaction paths.
-To this end, we propose to integrate LLMs with MCTS.
-In this design, LLMs are used to reason about plausible missing actions and evaluate their outcomes based on the context of bug reproduction, while MCTS provides a structured decision-making process that explores diverse action sequences and refines the search toward the most likely reproduction path.
-This synergy enables our technique to recover omitted yet essential actions and reproduce app bugs even from incomplete bug reports.
+This limitation underscores the need for a more adaptive exploration mechanism that can infer the missing user actions not explicitly mentioned in the bug report.
+Rather than gradually broadening the search within the app or relying solely on LLM-generated suggestions, an effective solution should systematically explore the interaction space while progressively exploiting more promising interaction paths.
+We propose to integrate LLMs with MCTS.
+In this design, LLMs are used to reason about plausible missing actions and evaluate their outcomes based on the context of the bug reproduction process, while MCTS provides a structured decision-making process that discovers diverse action sequences and refines the search toward the most likely reproduction path.
+This synergy enables the recovery of essential actions, allowing reproduction from incomplete reports.